chmouel/batzconverter/README.md

 `rofi -modi batz:${HOME}/.config/rofi/rofitz.sh -show batz`

+You can type batz string i.e: `13h00 tomorrow` when you press enter it will evaluate it.

-I have a custom theme so your mileage may vary but for me it rofi will be shows like this :
+I have a custom theme so your mileage may vary but for me it will be shown like this :

 ![See screenshot](./share/rofibatz.png)